Archive-42/march2022-archive/react/interview-questions-js.md

      ```javascript
      let age = 50; // age is a number now
-     age = 'old'; // age is a string now
+     age = "old"; // age is a string now
      age = true; // age is a boolean
      ```